Skip to Content

 • Scent may not appeal to everyone.

-• Requires a shaving brush for best results.
+• Requires a brush and bowl for best results.

 3. Mitchell Wool Fat Shaving Soap Dish